Search This Blog

 1. Climate change destroys us by 2050.
 The Trident crews and other equivalents from China and Russia are the only remaining people on the planet.
 (This is the logical conclusion of the policies that the world's most powerful governments are pursuing, which is to avoid action on climate change and update nuclear weapon systems that will outlast the societies they purport to protect, and why this is at the top of the list).

 2. A right wing dictatorship takes over the UK and gains control of our nuclear deterrence.
 It then links with other similar dictatorships around the world and wipes out anyone considered to be undesirable.
-When George Osborne refuses to support a ban on Donald Trump, is prepared to dismantle our legal system and gets into bed with the Chinese over a massive nuclear deal, we are closer to this than many think.

 3. Our economy collapses, Greek style, under the weight of accumulated debt and climate change recovery costs.
 We are forced to sell our Trident system to the highest bidder or our largest creditor (most likely Russia, China or India).
 This is made more likely because the huge cost of building, operating and defending Trident is funded by debt.